 The public will also have the opportunity to observe first-hand demonstrations of frontier skills and trades including flint-making, spinning, quilting, weaving, print-making, and blacksmithing.
 There will also be a variety of fun period crafts designed to keep children & adults entertained!

 Museum and Exhibits

 In addition to all the demonstrations of pioneer history and fun children's games, crafts, and other activities, families can view a variety of live animals, and browse through the Museum's Discovery Room, library, and exhibition gallery.
-Visitors can also explore the Museum's Texas History display and the current special exhibit: Birds: Masters of Adaptation.
+Visitors can also explore the Museum's Texas History display and the current special exhibit: Shells: The Elegant Armor of Mollusks.

 Boonville Heritage Cabin